precice/precice.github.io_old/10-workshop21.md

 ### Monday, February 22

-If you are in Munich the day before, join us for a social event on Sunday:
 * 13:00 - 13:30 Welcoming
 * 13:30 - 14:00 Introductory video Q&A session
 * 14:30 - 15:00 Break
 * 15:00 - 17:00 Introductory workshop I

-More details have been sent to registered participants.

 ### Tuesday, February 23
 * 10:00 - 13:00 User presentations (20-30 min each)